Lake Geneva: Environment

-The lake is rich in wildlife, especially birds: both the common buzzard and the red kite breed here in considerable numbers.
+Since 2016, the biodiversity of the lake has been dramatically changed due to the arrival of the invasive quagga mussel.
+Mussels now coat the entire floor of the lake, destroying the native food chain and leaving the lake vulnerable to poisonous blue-green algae.
+In 2024, scientists found that 100 % of the biomass they sampled from the lake floor were quagga mussels.

 Sport events

 Yacht racing is a popular sport, and high-performance catamarans have been developed specifically for the lake.
 The design of the Alinghi 5, the defender of the 2010 America's Cup, was influenced by those racing catamarans.
 The best-known event, the Bol d'or (not to be confused with other events having the same name) runs from Geneva to the end of the lake and back.

 The Tour du Lac rowing event also takes place on Lake Geneva.
 Competitors row once around the entire lake, making this 160 km event the longest non-stop rowing regatta in the world.

 Several competitions for swimmers are organised yearly, the longest of which spans the length of the lake from Chillon Castle to Geneva (70km) and is known as The Signature.
-Other events include the crossing of the lake from Lausanne to Evian (13km), from Montreux to Clarens (1.8 km), in Geneva (1.8 km), all in summer, and the Coupe de Noël, 125m in Geneva in December.
+Other events include the crossing of the lake from Lausanne to Evian (13km), from Montreux to Clarens (1.8 km), in Geneva (1.8 km), all in summer, and the Coupe de Noël, 125 m in Geneva in December.